Skip to main content

 • Maximum Drawdown: What was the biggest peak-to-valley drop in your account?
 This tells you about the rough patches.

-• Sharpe Ratio: A measure of risk-adjusted return (higher is generally better).
+• Sharpe Ratio: A measure of risk-adjusted return — higher is generally better.

 • Expectancy: The average amount you can expect to win (or lose) per trade over time.

 7. Tweak and test again.
 Based on the results, you might make small, logical adjustments to your rules.
-Then, run the backtest again.
-The big trap here is "overfitting"—twisting your strategy so perfectly to fit past data that it fails miserably in the real, unpredictable future.
+Then run the backtest again.
+The big trap here is "overfitting" — twisting your strategy so perfectly to fit past data that it fails miserably in the real, unpredictable future.
 Be conservative with changes.

-To help you sort through the options, here’s a look at some of the most trusted platforms out there right now.
+Here's a look at some of the most trusted platforms out there right now.

 PlatformBest ForKey Features